open-telemetry/semantic-conventions/supplementary-guidelines/semantic_conventions_code_generation.md

   and breaking changes in user applications.

 Keep stable convention definitions inside the preview (part of) semantic conversions artifact.
 It prevents user code from breaking when semantic convention stabilizes.
 Deprecate stable definitions inside the preview artifact and point users to the stable location in generated documentation.
-For example, in Java `http.request.method` attribute is defined as deprecated `io.opentelemetry.semconv.incubating.HttpIncubatingAttributes.HTTP_REQUEST_METHOD` field and also as stable `io.opentelemetry.semconv.HttpAttributes.HTTP_REQUEST_METHOD`.
+For example, in Java `http.request.method` attribute is defined as the deprecated `io.opentelemetry.semconv.incubating.HttpIncubatingAttributes.HTTP_REQUEST_METHOD` field and also as stable `io.opentelemetry.semconv.HttpAttributes.HTTP_REQUEST_METHOD`.

 ## Semantic Conventions Artifact Structure